norswap/autumn/doc/B6-parser-visitors-walkers.md

 ### Creating your Own Visitors

 You can implement your own visitors.
 Use the above example as a guide.
-Here is a recap of the guidelines I recommend you follow:
+Here is a recap of the guidelines I recommend you to follow:

 - "Implement" [`ParserVisitor`] by extending it with an interface whose name starts with `_` which overrides all of its methods.
 If you use libraries that provide custom parsers (or have implemented